+Later, when recording on tape finally disappeared Arlin continued to produce on computers.
 "I learned multi-track tape recording.
-I learned MIDI.
+And I learned MIDI.
 I learned sequencers.
-And I learned do to it all by myself."
+And I learned to do everything by myself."

 "If I needed a guitar — I played it.
 Keyboards same thing.
 Drums?
 I used to actually use trash cans and office chairs for drums.
-Basically I did whatever worked.
+Basically, I did whatever worked.
 Whatever made the sounds I wanted," he explains.

-"In the last couple of years I've been slowly going through old tracks.
-Just under 100 cassettes tapes, I don't know how many DAT tapes, and hundreds of recordable CDs that I did mixes on years ago — and I've compiled and cataloged just over 400 separate pieces of music written and recorded over many, many years.
-It's my own private 'vault'."
+"In the last couple of years, I've been slowly going through old tracks.
+Just under 100 cassettes tapes, I don't know how many DAT tapes, and hundreds of recordable CDs that I did mixes on years ago — and I've compiled just over 700

 In 2003 Arlin was signed by CEO Robb McDaniels to San Francisco label INgrooves, at that time home to a diverse roster of acts including Tina Turner, The Crystal Method, Jimmy Buffet, Jody Whatley, Paul Oakenfold and Dolly Parton.

-As for playing live Arlin explains, "I've avoided the misery of touring small clubs, instead choosing to perform occasionally at really huge festivals like Washington, DC's Capitol Pride show in front of 225,000 people (on Pennsylvania Avenue in front of the U.S. Capitol building) or Baltimore Pride opening for Crystal Waters in front of a crowd of 30,000."
+As for playing live Arlin explains, "I've avoided the difficulties of touring small clubs, instead choosing to perform occasionally at huge festivals like Washington, DC's Capitol Pride show in front of 225,000 people (on Pennsylvania Avenue in front of the U.S. Capitol building) or Baltimore Pride opening for Crystal Waters in front of a crowd of 30,000."